awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 See an example with the RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html)\.

-If you use the console to create an Aurora Read Replica, then Amazon RDS automatically creates the primary instance for your DB cluster Aurora Read Replica\.
-If you use the CLI to create an Aurora Read Replica, you must explicitly create the primary instance for your DB cluster\.
+If you use the console to create an Aurora read replica, then Amazon RDS automatically creates the primary instance for your DB cluster Aurora Read Replica\.
+If you use the CLI to create an Aurora read replica, you must explicitly create the primary instance for your DB cluster\.
 The primary instance is the first instance that is created in a DB cluster\.

 You can create a primary instance for your DB cluster by using the RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) with the following parameters:
 + `DBClusterIdentifier`